 Vacations are all about taking a moment to relax, and get away from the push and pull of ordinary life for a while.
 A chance to refresh and rejuvenate yourself.
 And what better way is there to do this than by enjoying a glass of some of the country’s most excellent beer?

 Beer isn’t just delicious, and isn’t just relaxing in itself — it tells your brain that, hey, your workday is over, and this time is yours and yours alone.
-With that in mind, we present to you the four best beer vacations you can take in 2016.
+With that in mind, we present to you the four best beer vacations you can take.
 Actually, we probably should say “five.”
 We think you should start in Oregon.
 Read more in Amin Khoury’s guide to Bend, Oregon, breweries.

 Let’s get started, shall we?